- Tax Strategy

 1. Selling the Business

 Selling the business outright is a common exit strategy.
-This can be structured as either a stock sale or an asset sale:
+This can be structured as either a stock sale or an asset sale.

 2. Merging or Acquiring

 Merging with or being acquired by another company can provide strategic advantages, such as expanded market reach or resource consolidation.
 Tax implications vary depending on the structure of the merger or acquisition and require careful analysis to optimize outcomes.
+Certain reorganization structures under Section 368 allow for tax-free treatment if properly structured.

 3. Liquidating the Corporation